Speech Language Pathology (MSLP)

 This course presents neuroanatomy, neurophysiology, and the structure and function of the central and peripheral nervous system that form the neurologic foundation for speech, hearing and language.

 MSLP 5001.
-Speech Production and Speech Perception.
+Social Communication Disorders.
 3 Credit Hours.

 MSLP 5002.
 Speech Sound Disorders.
 3 Credit Hours.